-As the nights start to draw in and the evenings get cooler, the humble garden shed becomes less of an appealing place to be, but it doesnt have to be this way.
-Your shed can remain just as functional and comfortable as during those warm summer months, with a little bit of knowhow and at a very reasonable price!
+As the nights start to draw in and the evenings get cooler, the wooden garden shed becomes less of an appealing place to be, but it doesn't have to be this way.
+Our guide takes you through how to insulate a garden shed going through the two most popular and efficient insulation options available.

-First though before anything else, make sure you have treated your shed with a good quality timber preservative to protect it from rot and the horrid winter weather.
-You can check out our more in depth guide here.
+Treat the outside of your garden shed with a good quality timber treatment.
+You can check out our more in depth wooden shed treatment guide here.

-The average garden shed isn't equipped with any form of insualation and can be quite draughty, especially if you're in an overlap building.
-A cheap and cheerful means of insulating your shed is with a good amount of bubble wrap!
+Bubble wrap is a great form of cheap and effective way of insulating a garden shed.
+The average garden shed isn't equipped with any form of insulation and can be quite draughty, especially if you're in an overlap building.
+A cheap way of insulating your garden shed is with a good amount of bubble wrap!

 Bubble wrap sheets are simple to install with a staple gun or thumb tacks and can be used on the roof as well of the walls to prevent draughts and keep your shed feeling snug!

-First of all, you're going to need to make sure that your insulation isn't going check inside and make sure you haven't got any damp areas or gaps where water could get inside.
+First of all check inside of your garden shed and make sure you haven't got any damp areas or gaps where water could get inside.
 If you do, don't panic, check out our damp proofing guide here!

 Don't be tempted to use plasterboard, this might be great for indoors but leaning a heavy bike against it is going to leave a nice big dent!
-This type of insulation is great for the roof of your building too where most heat loss tends to occur.
-Follow the exact same steps for a cosier shed in no time.
+Fiberglass wool insulation is great for the roof of your garden shed too where most heat loss tends to occur.
+Follow the exact same steps that you did for the walls for a cosier shed in no time.

-If you want to save some time with your insulation, why not take a look at our pre-made kits, suitable for use on roofs, walls and floors.
-Check out the link below!
+If you want to save some time with your insulation, why not take a look at our pre-made kits, suitable for use on roofs, walls and floors here.

 Take a peak at these dedicated pages!